 The number one mistake owners make is pricing their home too high, says Piper Nichole, author of "The For Sale By Owner Handbook."
 Price it too high and you might scare off potential buyers.
 Allow it to sit on the market and it gets stale.
 "Buyers start to wonder what's wrong.
 Pricing effectively helps a home sell faster," Nichole says.

 To determine what you consider the home's fair market value, check out neighborhood sales from the past six months.
 Attend open houses and check out the competition.
-Use AOL Real Estate's Home Values page to get a starting idea.
+Use our Home Values Guide to get a starting idea.
 You can interview real estate agents, but be up front with them regarding your intention to try to sell the house yourself.
 Some may decline an offer to speak with you, but many know that you still might need an agent and will welcome the chance.

 Finally, if you are stumped, hire an appraiser.
 A professional assessment could cost between $300 to $500, but having that appraisal in hand is also helpful if there is a wide discrepancy with the potential buyer's offer or the lending appraisal.

 The internet has taken away what used to be a real estate agent's ace-in-the-hole: the multiple listing service.
 For a small fee, owners can list their for-sale-by-owner listings on an MLS, giving them similar exposure to the market.
 Other outlets, including Craigslist and websites geared exclusively to home-sales-by-owner draw home shoppers.
 "If you use these online avenues to market your home, make sure the site gets a lot of unique visitors.
 You don't want to waste money on a site that doesn't get a lot of traffic," Nichole says.